Skip Navigation

 • Calfskin: Very supple, luxurious leather made from the skin of young cattle.
 Characterized by distinctive grain and fiber structure.

-Hardcover: Woven, nonwoven or other printed material bound over rigid boards.
+Woven, non-woven or other printed material bound over rigid boards.
 Hardcover, or hardback books, are often times more durable than paper bound books.

 Other